18F/API-All-the-X/pages/healthfinder_api.md

+---
+layout: page
-## Healthfinder.gov API - Case Study
+title: "Healthfinder.gov API - Case Study"
+authors: "Gray Brooks"

+---

 The actual [healthfinder.gov](http://healthfinder.gov/) site was launched approximately twelve years ago, while the API is a fairly recent development that has occurred in the past year and a half.